2022 TASH Awards Recognition Program

 Each year, TASH honors those whose contributions have advanced equity, opportunity and inclusion for people with disabilities, and whose actions set a high standard for human rights every day.
-TASH award recipients are acknowledged during the annual TASH Conference.
-The 2021 awards nomination process closed on Monday, August 9, 2021.
+TASH award recipients are acknowledged during the TASH annual Conference.
+The 2022 awards submission deadline has been extended to Friday, August 5, 2022.
 Send any questions regarding award nominations to Linda Metchikoff-Hooker at firstname.lastname@example.org.

 Alice H. Hayden Emerging Leader Award